Headshed/cube-integration/CustomerDataAPI.md

 > HTTP Response: 200 OK

 ## Example
 In this example, we have asked for all Customer records in assignment #9.
-What type of assignment this is can be seen in Cube.
-(TODO.
-Add REST API for listing Assignments)
+What type of assignment this is can be seen in the Cube GUI.
+(We will add API support for listing assignment information).
 Assignment #9 in this example have been configured as a B2B-assignment (Customer records are companies), and 6 assignment specific extra information fields have been configured:
 (Add image to show configuration)
-In the customer record shown below, only 3 if the assignment specific fields have data registered, and hence only these are displayed/included.
+In the customer record shown below, only 3 of the assignment specific fields have data registered, and hence only these are displayed/included in the response.
-For other customer data, all fields are shown (with `null` values when no data is registered)
+For standard customer data fields, the fields are shown (with `null` values when no data is registered)

 ### Example response: